 — The starting Trigger frame is transmitted with a single-spatial stream(#21210).

-— The starting Trigger frame is from the associated AP or from the AP corresponding to the transmitted BSSID if the non-AP HE STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the non-AP HE STA transmits .
+— The starting Trigger frame is from the associated AP or from the AP corresponding to the transmitted BSSID if the non-AP HE STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the non-AP HE STA transmits or from the AP corresponding to the control BSSID if the non-AP STA is associated with an AP with BSSID different from control BSSID and has indicated support for receiving Control frames with TA field set to the control BSSID by setting the Rx Control Frame to Co-Hosted BSS subfield to 1 in the HE Capabilities element that the STA transmits (#21157).

 (… existing texts …)